 (2) Exchange equipment with other players at Spawn

-2.6.3.
-After a players respawn timer expires that player may enter the field from any edge on their side of the field (Labeled as “Spawn Zone” on the map).
+2.5.3.
+After a players respawn timer expires that player may enter the field from any edge on their side of the field.

-2.6.6.
-Once a player has one foot across the boundary line, they may not pull that foot back out, and must immediately complete the action of entering the field.
+2.5.6.
+Once a player has one foot across the boundary line, whether it has touched the ground or not, they may not pull that foot back out, and must immediately complete the action of entering the field.

-2.6.7.
+2.5.7.
 Players are not considered Active Players and must continue to indicate their Out of Play status, may not make tags, or be tagged until both feet have touched the ground on the field.
+The players feet must be the first two things to touch the ground when crossing onto the field, if any other part of the body or gear touches the ground before both feet it is considered an illegal entry.
 (Refer to rule 2.4.2. for clarification on Out of Play status)

-2.8 Field cover cannot be modified or moved in any way outside of recovering from a cover malfunctions (i.e., blown over by wind or knocked over by a player).
+2.7 Field cover cannot be modified or moved in any way outside of recovering from a cover malfunctions (i.e., blown over by wind or knocked over by a player).
+Officials will move to help reset cover when necessary.

 Substitute players can be subbed in to replace other Players on the field during the KotH round.